Hodapp87/prosha/README.md

 - Elegance & succinctness (my recent closure work may help with this):
   - Why must I repeat myself so much in these definitions?
-  - The notation for transforms is really cumbersome.
-Some syntactic sugar might go far.
   - What patterns can I factor out?
 I do some things regularly, like: the clockwise boundaries, the zigzag connections, the iterating over a `Vec<Vertex>` to transform each element and make another vector.